 - 5x points on travel purchased through Chase Travel℠

-- 3x points on dining (includes takeout, delivery, and dine-in), select streaming services and online groceries
+- 3x points on dining (includes takeout, delivery, and dine-in), vacation homes, gas & EV charging, top streaming services, and online groceries (excluding Walmart, Target, and wholesale clubs)

 - 2x points on all other travel purchases